blog

 Another reason homes can become too humid is due to dirty condenser coils in the outdoor unit.
 These coils allow refrigerant to release heat absorbed from indoor air into the outdoor environment.
 When dirt and grime collect on the surface of the coils, this buildup blocks heat transfer and prevents refrigerant from doing its job.
 When refrigerant cycles are disrupted, the air conditioner won’t be as effective at removing humidity from the air.

 Cleaning the coils will stop this problem.
 Condenser coil cleaning is commonly included in AC maintenance tune ups, so schedule one if you haven’t already this year.
-Your HVAC technician can also perform this service when you call for air conditioner repairs.

 Air Conditioner Repairs in the Inland Empire Area

-If your home feels humid and you’re wondering why your cooling system isn’t properly controlling humidity levels in your home, you may be due for air conditioner repairs.
-The licensed California air conditioning system repair technicians of Sanborn’s Air Conditioning & Heating find system flaws that cause high indoor humidity and perform repairs to keep your home comfortable.
-Contact us today to schedule air conditioning repair service.
+If your home is experiencing warm air or high humidity levels, you might be in need of air conditioner repairs.
+The professional technicians of Sanborn’s Air Conditioning & Heating find system flaws that cause high indoor humidity and perform repairs to keep your home comfortable.